Beckton: Geography

 Its boundaries are the A13 trunk road to the north, Barking Creek to the east, the Royal Docks to the south, and Prince Regent Lane to the west.
 The area around Prince Regent Lane is also known as Custom House.
 Modern Beckton is divided into East Beckton, Mid Beckton, North Beckton, West Beckton, South Beckton and Cyprus (named after the British capture of Cyprus from the Ottoman Empire in 1878, which occurred as the original estate was being built).

 Beckton is at the western end of the London Riverside redevelopment zone of the Thames Gateway.
 Transport for London is planning a new bridge, the Gallions Reach Crossing, which will connect Beckton to Thamesmead on the southern bank of the River Thames.

 Demographics

-Beckton is home to a significant Lithuanian community.
+Beckton is home to a significant Lithuanian community, which has led to the area being dubbed as Bektoniškės or "Little Lithuania".
+As many as 8,000 Lithuanians are estimated to have settled in Beckton following an increase in mobility for Lithuanian nationals across the European Union in 2007.